 |Periodic Update||The time between each Customer Success consultant update.|

 SureCloud will provide the following service levels in relation to technical support (all timings are within contracted support hours):

 For change requests submitted via the support desk.

-The SLA has been provided per scoped area and is measured in working days once the request has been received by SureCloud’s Customer Success Team and any clarifications on the request have been resolved.
+The SLA has been provided per scoped area and is measured in working days once the request has been received by SureCloud’s Customer Success Team and the scope of the change (and commencement date) has been agreed: